 Prayer (Acts 1:14; 2:42; Ephesians 1:16-17; Philippians 1:3-11; James 5:16) - This is an essential part of meeting together with fellow believers...there's just something special and powerful about coming to God together.

 Word of God (Joshua 1:8; Deuteronomy 6:6-9; 8:3; Psalm 119:11, 103-107; Mark 4:14-20; Acts 2:42; 2 Timothy 3:16-17; Hebrews 4:12; 5:11-6:2) - We ask each life group to spend at least 15 minutes in some type of board approved study.
 Curriculum for each group is determined by the needs particular to that group.
 We have resources available to support most any need.
 Because of the flexibility, you get exactly what you need in your group with your people.

 Each PRCC Life Group is led by a:

 Host: someone to coordinate time, place, and food.
 (This doesn't necessarily have to be a PRCC "member".)

 Apprentice: someone who works under a Leader, in a mentoring type relationship, to learn to shepherd a group well, with a view toward starting another group when ready.
 (PRCC membership not required.)

-Leader: someone who serves as a small group facilitator to lead discussions during Bible study time, who is comfortable leading prayer time, and is tasked with spiritual oversight and pastoral care for the group.
+Leader: someone who serves as a life group facilitator to lead discussions during Bible study time, who is comfortable leading prayer time, and is tasked with spiritual oversight and pastoral care for the group.
 (Must be a member of PRCC.)